shapeshed/jekyll.shapeshed.com/_posts/2007-10-03-photoshop_101_transparent_fills.md

 ---
 layout: post
 title: Photoshop 101 - Transparent Fills
-excerpt: Photoshop doesn't come with the same one-click ability as Illustrator to make the fill of shapes or objects transparent.
+description: Photoshop doesn't come with the same one-click ability as Illustrator to make the fill of shapes or objects transparent.
 Here's a workaround.
 categories: [Photoshop, Photoshop 101]
 ---
 ## What we want to achieve